St. Joseph River Steelhead Fishing: Michigan

 Where Is the St Joseph River

-This river which is in the north-central of the United States starts near Hillsdale and flows to the west, then swings into northern Indiana through South Bend and Elkhart before reentering Michigan state.
+This river, which is in the north-central of the United States, starts near Hillsdale and flows to the west, then swings into northern Indiana through South Bend and Elkhart before reentering Michigan state.

-The St Joseph River is a 206 mile long river and is dammed at Union City in Michigan for hydroelectric development.
+The St Joseph River is a 206-mile-long river and is dammed at Union City in Michigan for hydroelectric development.
 It is also vital for industries and urban centers since it’s a significant water source in the area.

-St Joseph River Steelhead
+About St Joseph River Steelhead

 The St Joseph River Steelhead Fishing Experience

-In the video, you can see a lot of forested banks and deep water close to the bank but there are some good sections for wading too.
+In the video, you can see a lot of forested banks and deep water close to the bank, but there are some good sections for wading too.

 The St Joeseph River has several dams near the towns of Berrien Springs and Niles.
 These can be great spots for fishing because these areas will concentrate steelhead.
+Check out spots like Fisherman’s Haven.

 These dams contain fish ladders that enable the upstream movement of the steelhead and salmon to the city of Mishawaka Indiana, which is the upstream limit for migratory fish.
+But many fish will concentrate above and below the dams.

 Summer Steelhead Fishing On The St Joseph River

 The St Joseph River has been stocked with hundreds of thousands of Skamania strain Steelhead which is a summer-run steelhead.
-The river is famous for these summer-run steelheads which you don’t often see on other rivers around the great lakes region.
+The river is famous for these summer-run steelheads, which you don’t often see on other rivers around the Great Lakes region.

 Some Skamania will enter rivers as early as May and continue through to September which can provide a unique summer fishery for river anglers.

-The St Joseph River gets one of the largest runs of Skamania steelhead making it the best summer-run steelhead river in Michigan.
+The St Joseph River gets one of the largest runs of Skamania steelhead, making it the best summer-run steelhead river in Michigan.

 The Skamania steelhead that enter the river in May, June, and July will often migrate from the St. Joe River into the colder tributaries if and when the main river gets above 67 degrees.
 They will often hold over in these tributaries through the warmer months.

-These cooler tribs will often be where the steelhead will also spawn and anglers can often find big steelhead mixed in with resident trout throughout the summer months.
+These cooler tribs will often be where the steelhead will also spawn, and anglers can often find big steelhead mixed in with resident trout throughout the summer months.

-St. Joseph River Steelhead Fishing Methods
+Steelhead Fishing Methods

 Although St. Joe has great steelhead runs throughout the river, anglers should fish areas that are 8 to 12 feet on average for the most success with steelhead and salmon.